yatfanlau/JP_Interview_Report/Final_submission/readme.md

 ## A breif summary of changes between intermediate and final submission for Part 1:
 - For basic model solver, we mainly replace some plots with more informative one.
 Not much difference in the solver.
 - For risky-debt model, we
-  *correct the risky-debt pricing formula both in report and codes as we follow Strebulaev's paper but their paper has inconsistency in Eq.
+  -correct the risky-debt pricing formula both in report and codes as we follow Strebulaev's paper but their paper has inconsistency in Eq.
 3.27 about the definition of b'
   *redefine the default condition in our code such that only b'>0, there is meaning to talk about default or not.
 But not be simply judged by whether C<0 or not.
   *modify the minor definition of adjustment cost such that it is aligned with our report.
   *allow explicit default and firm restart as described in Strebulaev